UC Davis School of Veterinary Medicine Veterinary Genetics Laboratory

 Animals can be the Witness

 • Animal DNA can link a suspect with a crime scene or victim.
-Transfer of DNA from hair, saliva, blood, urine, or feces can occur during the commission of a crime—from the victim's animal to the suspect or crime scene, and from the suspect's animal to the victim or crime scene.
+Transfer of DNA from hair, saliva, blood, urine, or feces can occur during the commission of a crime—from the victim's pet to the suspect or crime scene, and from the suspect's pet to the victim or crime scene.